-Along the Cape Arago Highway, gorgeous vistas, marked by landmark buildings like the Cape Arago Lighthouse, make sea side travel worth your time.
+Along the Cape Arago Highway, near Chareson in Coos County, Oregon you will discover gorgeous vistas, marked by landmark buildings like the Cape Arago Lighthouse, that make sea side travel worth your time.

 At nearby Cape Arago State Park, Shell Island is alive with marine life.
 A good place to bring a spotting scope or binoculars so you can watch the wildlife show.

-Marty Giles (Wavecrest Discoveries) is an environmental teacher who leads groups through the area and she says more than 3,000 sea lions hang out on Simpson Reef where they put on quite the show.
+Marty Giles (Wavecrest Discoveries) is an environmental teacher who leads groups through the area and she said more than 3,000 sea lions haul out on Simpson Reef where they put on quite the show.”

-At nearby Charleston Harbor, at the University of Oregon’s new Marine Life Center, you can discover an experience made for the curious.
+At nearby Charleston Harbor, at the University of Oregon's Marine Life Center, you will discover an experience made for the curious.

 “Visitors of all ages are so interested and so excited to be here, but they may not know enough about the Pacific Ocean off the Oregon coastline – especially the organisms that live there,” said Carly Salant – a marine biology student and guide at the new center.
 “So, my favorite part is being able to teach them and that gets them excited.
 They even spread the word and even more people come.”

-Salant added that the $2 million museum and aquarium is the only one of its kind on the Southern Oregon coast where visitors are greeted by full size skeletons.
+Salant added that the two-million-dollar museum and aquarium is the only one of its kind on the Southern Oregon coast where visitors are greeted by full size skeletons.

 “And these are the real things - right up front is a toothed whale orca and right behind her is a juvenile gray whale.
 They make for a pretty impressive entrance to the center.”

-The Marine Life Center offers interactive lessons on coastal ecosystems, deep-water habitats and diverse sea life thru hands-on, shallow-touch tanks with starfish, anemones and sea urchins.
+The Marine Life Center offers interactive lessons on coastal ecosystems, deep-water habitats and diverse sea life through hands-on, shallow touch tanks with starfish, anemones and sea urchins.

-If you time your visit at the lunch-hour, you’ll have a chance to watch student Rachel Prescott feed an array of marine life, including young octopus, varied rockfish, an amazing Basket Sea Star and a rarely seen Puget Sound Crab.
+If you time your visit at the lunch-hour, you'll have a chance to watch student Rachel Prescott feed an array of marine life: from young octopus, varied rockfish, an amazing Basket Sea Star and a rarely seen Puget Sound Crab.